 Tuition and Billing: Tuition is billed monthly.
 The monthly billing amount may vary based on the number of lesson days in the month, including adjustments for holidays or other closures.
-(See our 2020 Calendar for ‘No Class’ dates.)
+(See our 2023 Calendar & 2024 Calendar for ‘No Class’ dates.)

 Tuition for the upcoming month is billed on the 24th of the current month.
+If the 24th falls on the weekend or a holiday, payments will be processed the next business day.
 Once you are enrolled in lessons, you will continue to be billed monthly until you notify us of your withdrawal request via the Withdrawal form (see ‘Withdrawing from Lessons’ below).
 Tuition for your first month will be prorated based on the number of classes left in the month and will be billed within the week of your enrollment.

-Annual Registration Fee: Effective 2020, each enrolled family will be charged a $36 non-refundable Annual Registration Fee, to be charged in January.
+Annual Registration Fee: Each enrolled family will be charged a $36 non-refundable Annual Registration Fee, to be charged each January.
 Families enrolling after January will be prorated this fee based on the month they begin classes and will be billed within the week of their enrollment.
 (This fee only applies once a family has enrolled in a class; they will not be charged for simply setting up their Parent Portal.)

 Payment Information: Once you have established your personal Waterbabies Parent Portal, the payment information you entered will be held in our enrollment system for future use.
 This is a secure system that follows PCI compliance regulations for establishing a secure connection with your payment processor.